 I wish I did.

-She does not want to hear anything other than her own point of view, and that is fine.
+She does not want to hear anything other than her own point of view, which is fine.
 If I said black, she would say white.
 That is fine.

 Why is the Leader not addressing the central issue?